 Be open to providing your employees with the autonomy to manage their work life.

-More and more employees are expecting to have a personalised experience at work.
+More and more employees are expecting to have a personalized experience at work.

-59% of respondents in a recent study reported that flexibility is more important to them than salary or other benefits, and 77% said they would prefer to work for an organisation that gives them the flexibility to work from anywhere.
+59% of respondents in a recent study reported that flexibility is more important to them than pay or other benefits, and 77% said they would prefer to work for an organization that gives them the flexibility to work from anywhere.

 Companies such as Google, Twitter, Facebook and Microsoft have opted for a more flexible hybrid approach, giving employees the freedom to work from home or in the office.
 And others have followed their lead.